mozilla/treeherder/docs/common_tasks.rst

       > twine upload dist/*

-* File a ``Release Engineering::Buildduty`` bug requesting that the sdist and wheel releases (plus any new dependant packages) be added to the internal PyPI mirror.
+* File a ``Release Engineering::Buildduty`` bug requesting that the sdist and wheel releases (plus any new dependent packages) be added to the internal PyPI mirror.
 For an example, see `bug 1236965`_.

 .. _client Git log: https://github.com/mozilla/treeherder/commits/master/treeherder/client